-Our young congregants work directly with our Rabbis and Cantor, as well as with tutors, congregants, and our Directors of Lifelong Learning and Director of Youth Engagement to prepare for this rite of passage marking the time when a child assumes the religious responsibilities of adulthood.
+Our young congregants work directly with our Rabbi and Cantor, as well as with tutors, congregants, and our Directors of Lifelong Learning and of Youth Engagement to prepare for this rite of passage marking the time when a child assumes the religious responsibilities of adulthood.

 They are given opportunities to perfect their prayer and Torah reading skills, as well as to ask questions, which lead to meaningful discussions.

 During the service, the students demonstrate knowledge of Jewish tradition and lead Shabbat morning worship before family and community.
 As part of their preparation for Kabbalat Mitzvah, teens also complete a Gemilut Chasadim (acts of loving-kindness) project.

 For more information, please contact the office at 847-869-4230.

 Our Kabbalat Mitzvah students are well prepared for their big day.
 Preparation includes:

 “Reform Judaism was founded on the principle that Jewish practice and customs need to adapt and change so that our tradition can guide us today, and always, to serve God by living with righteousness and compassion.

 This includes how we use language to talk about our Jewish faith.
 The commonly used term in the Jewish world for those who come of age is B’nai Mitzvah (plural), Bar Mitzvah (masculine singular), and Bat Mitzvah (feminine singular).
 These terms refer to those who are accepting responsibility for the sacred obligations of the Jewish people.

 At Beth Emet, we have adopted the non-gendered term Kabbalat Mitzvah in order to have an inclusive term for all of our young adults.
 Kabbalat Mitzvah literally means the acceptance (kabbalah) of the sacred obligations (mitzvot) of the Jewish people.